RobotLocomotion/drake/tools/workspace/vtk_internal/gen/README.md

 - vtkRenderingOpenGL2ObjectFactory: supports the vtkAutoInit dependency
 injection framework as related to VTK rendering.
-The `*.cc` file has further been customized by hand to conditionally support COCOA vs X using #ifdef, and to remove vtkHyperTreeGridMapper.
+The `*.cc` file has further been customized by hand to comment out mentions of COCOA vs X.

 TODO(jwnimmer-tri) Add some kind of vtk-upgrade helper script, that refreshes these files and/or cross-checks the result.
 In the meantime, when upgrading VTK